AlecThomson/arrakis/README.md

 Currently, the order to run each script is:

-0. `mongod --dbpath /path/to/database/ &` -- This initialises MongoDB in a directory of your choosing.
+0. `numactl --interleave=all mongod --dbpath=database --bind_ip $(hostname -i) &` -- This initialises MongoDB in a directory of your choosing.
 1. `spicecutout` or `spiceracs/cutout.py` -- Produce cubelets from a RACS field using a Selavy table.
 2. The datacubes can be removed from disk, if required.
 Optional: